nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 ### [LinqPad](http://www.linqpad.net/)
 @snap[west span-40]

-Program that is not just for LINQ queries, but any C# expression, statement block or program.
+LinqPad is not just for LINQ queries, but any C# expression, statement block or program.
 Put an end to those hundreds of Visual Studio Console projects cluttering your source folder and join the revolution of LINQPad scripters and incremental developers.

 @snapend